Crawley College: 2021 incident

-On 26 April 2021, a 18-year old former student entered the college with a blank-firing gun and a knife causing panic during which two staff members confronted and subdued him.
-In March 2022 he was convicted of possessing an imitation firearm with intent to cause fear of violence, assault occasioning actual bodily harm, and having a bladed article on school premises.
+On 26 April 2021 an 18-year-old former student entered the college with an imitation firearm and a knife, causing panic on campus.
+Two members of staff confronted and subdued him.

+In March 2022 he was convicted of possessing an imitation firearm with intent to cause fear of violence and having a bladed article on school premises.
 He was sentenced to five and a half years in a young offender institution.